Keith L. Ware: Vietnam War

 Ware volunteered for service in Vietnam and arrived in South Vietnam in early 1968, serving as the deputy commander of II Field Force.
 On the morning of 31 January 1968, at the start of the Tet Offensive, II Field Force commander Lieutenant General Frederick C. Weyand directed Ware to establish a tactical command post at Camp Lê Văn Duyệt, next to the Army of the Republic of Vietnam's Capital Military District headquarters.
 Once operational this headquarters, known as Hurricane Forward, would assume tactical control over all United States units entering the Saigon–Gia Định Province zone.
 Following this, Ware was assigned to command the 1st Infantry Division in March 1968.

 Death

 On 13 September 1968, during the Battle of Lộc Ninh, elements of the 1st Infantry Division were preparing to attack Hill 222 (11.888°N 106.629°E), 6 km north of the town.
 Ware's command group were flying in his command and control helicopter to view the battle when heavy anti-aircraft fire brought the helicopter down 5 km south of Lộc Ninh.
 Ware, his three command staff, and the four helicopter crew were all killed in the crash.
-Ware became the second United States Army general officer to die in the Vietnam War, after Brigadier General Alfred Judson Force Moody died of a heart attack in South Vietnam on 19 March 1967.
+One account states that Communist forces used a captured American radio to lure General Ware's helicopter into an ambush.
+Ware was the second United States Army general officer to die in the Vietnam War, after Brigadier General Alfred Judson Force Moody died of a heart attack in South Vietnam on 19 March 1967.
 On 25 October 1968, Ware was posthumously awarded the Distinguished Service Cross.

-Ware is buried in Arlington National Cemetery.
+Ware is buried at Arlington National Cemetery.